zqTheDesigner/CodeBase/Quasar/src/comp_packs/ABOUT.md

-Each folder inside comp_modules contains both html display layer and service files.
+Each folder inside comp_packs contains both html display layer and service files.

 Purpose of this folder is to create ready to use modules for future projects.

-A comp_module looks like this:
+A comp_pack looks like this:

-comp_module_name
+comp_pack_name
 ├── README.md
 ├── ModuleComponent.vue
 ├── ModuleService.vue